WPBeginner

 Having said that, let’s take a look at what you can do to fix render-blocking JavaScript and CSS in WordPress.

 First, you need to install and activate the WP Rocket plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 WP Rocket works out of the box, and it will turn on caching with optimal settings for your website.
 You can learn more about it in our complete guide on how to properly install and set up WP Rocket in WordPress.